blue-notes-robot/golem-node/README.md

 - NODE_NUM x NODE_STORAGE_GIB storage

 ### 2. Run the Node

+Run `make presets` on first start and whenever you have changed any of the settings in the .env file.
+If you don't you will be either running old settings or the build will fail.

 Use `make up` to start the node in a detached mode.
 Alternatively use `make upl` to addionally directly display the logs.